1993 Porsche RS America/964

 This particular RS America was built for endurance racing, and was prepared by Rothsport Racing.
-Like the Titanic, however, it’s maiden, and only, race was the 2005, 25 Hours of Thunderhill.
+Its first, and only, race was the 2005, 25 Hours of Thunderhill.

-This Porsche was the car to beat that year.
-By 9:45 p.m. it had built up a huge lead of eight laps over the second place Team Hankook BMW 325.
+The Porsche was the car to beat that year.
+By 9:45 p.m. it had built up a huge lead of several laps over the second place Team Hankook BMW 325.
 The Porsche was still pulling away at a steady 5+ seconds per lap clip when disaster struck.

 Entering one of Thunderhill’s faster corners, a tire blew sending the car into a series of rolls.
 When the car came to rest, the driver at the time, Johannes van Overbeek, was okay, but the Porsche was not.
 So after totally dominating the race, the car was put on the trailer, and returned to Rothsport for a comprehensive rebuild.

 The restoration was in 2006.
-The Porsche has had zero track time since.
+The Porsche did some demonstraion laps around 2012, but it has not been raced since restoration.
 It currently runs and drives, and appears as seen in the photos.
-However, it should have a comprehensive going through before being run at speed on the track.

 All vehicle descriptions are accurate to the best of our knowledge at the time of writing.
 Corrections, and supplemental information, are always welcome.
 Buyers are responsible for confirming vehicle histories, condition, and authenticity to their own satisfaction prior to purchase.
 Motorsports Market is not the owner of the vehicle and assumes no liability for errors and omissions.